 If you are looking to install a new vinyl or carpet floor, do not look any further than Dallison and Sons Flooring.
 With a huge range available, covering sheet vinyl, vinyl tiles/lino tiles, hot press tiles and cork tiles, you can be sure you can find an option that suits your style, requirements and budget.

 Preparation & Installation

 The quality of the finish of your vinyl flooring depends on the preparation that is undertaken prior to laying lino or vinyl floors.
 Just as with our carpet flooring, we do not compromise on the preparation of your vinyl flooring installation to ensure a professional finish.

-What You Need to Know About Carpet for Your Home
+What You Need to Know About Vinyl for Your Home

 There are two types of vinyl flooring construction.

 Also called rotovinyl, this is when a pattern is printed directly onto the top layer of the vinyl flooring and then covered with a clear wear layer.

 Vinyl chips or particles on a vinyl backing create durable flooring with colors/patterns that won’t wear away.

 Vinyl are the easily one of the most flexible type of floor.
 It is very durable and can look like anything, from stone to wood and other natural materials.
 While vinyl floors are easy to care for, there are some general rules you must follow to keep your vinyl floor clean and vibrant throughout the life in your home.